oskarmichalowski/cybersecurity_homelab_setup/README.md

 For Windows - to get the **hash** - Open PowerShell > type ``` Get-FileHash "INSERT YOUR FILE PATH"  ```

-Then you copy the hash directly from the official website you downloaded the installer-file from and compare it with the hash gotten from PowerShell - handy text compare tool is <a href="https://www.diffchecker.com/text-compare">Diffchecker</a>
+Then you copy the hash directly from the official website you downloaded the installer-file from and compare it with the hash gotten from PowerShell - a handy text compare tool is <a href="https://www.diffchecker.com/text-compare">Diffchecker</a>

 # FINISHED HERE - SETTING UP Type 2 HYPERVISOR